 Click the PayPal button below to make a tax deductible donation to METUP

 You can also send a check made out to METUP to

-Today: metastatic breast cancer means dying, often unheard and uncounted for, but it doesn’t have to be this way; and you can help create the change that is so desperately needed for hundreds of thousands of people.
+Today: metastatic breast cancer means dying, often unheard and uncounted for, but it doesn’t have to be this way; you can help create the change that is gravely in need for hundreds of thousands of people.

-Your donation will help bring the sense of urgency that is missing from metastatic advocacy.
-For far too long the non-metastatic community has been speaking for us, we have not had a voice in the breast cancer community, when we need it the most.
+Your donation will help bring a sense of urgency that is missing from metastatic advocacy.
+For far too long, the non-metastatic community has been speaking for us.
+We have not had a voice in the breast cancer community when we need it the most.
 We will no longer sit back and let people who do not understand our needs and the urgency of our mission talk for us.
 Your donation helps us be heard by those who can help.